fallen-icarus/cardano-options/README.md

 `ObserveAddressUpdate`.
 - For all contract inputs:
     - It must have an `ActiveDatum`
-    - It origin address' staking credential must signal approval
+    - The origin address' staking credential must signal approval
     - It must be spent using `UpdatePaymentAddress` where the `newAddress` is the new address to be used and the `depositIncrease` is the amount of ada added for a larger minUTxOValue
     - The `newAddress` must either use a payment pubkey, or the proxy script as the payment credential